devantler/star-wars-site/docs/blog-post.md

 ## Why Umbraco?

 Well...
 Umbraco is an awesome company!
-Umbraco has a lot of amazing people, and one more now that I am a member of the team! 😎 I am a huge fan of the company because they create open-source software, and I know for a fact that it requires passion and hard work.
+Umbraco has a lot of amazing people, and one more now that I am a member of the team! 😎 I am a huge fan of the company because we create open-source software and because Content Management Systems are awesome!
+I believe most companies that provide open-source projects are friendly at the core and are driven by passion.
+Also Sharing is Caring! 🤝

-Besides that Umbraco focuses on creating software that is simple to use, both for developers and platform users.
-Making software that other people can understand and use is something I find meaning in.
+Another thing that makes me smile, is that Umbraco focuses on creating software that is simple to use, both for the developers and platform users.
+Creating software that is not complex to understand or use is very important to me.

-I look forward to working more with Umbraco in the future, and growing with the team!
+I look forward to working with Umbraco and growing with the team!